gatsbyjs/gatsby/docs/docs/reference/gatsby-cli.md

 To use the Gatsby CLI you must either:

-- Install it globally with `npm install -g gatsby-cli`, where you execute commands like `gatsby new`, or
+- Install it globally with `npm install -g gatsby-cli`, where you execute commands with the syntax `gatsby new`, or
-- Run commands directly with [`npx`](https://nodejs.dev/en/learn/the-npx-nodejs-package-runner/), where you execute commands like `npx gatsby new`
+- Run commands directly with [`npx`](https://nodejs.dev/en/learn/the-npx-nodejs-package-runner/), where you execute commands with the syntax `npx gatsby new`

 Useful Gatsby CLI commands are also pre-defined in [starters](/docs/starters/) as [run scripts](/docs/glossary/run-script/).